 I’m an advocate of Critical Thinking and Assertiveness.
 Thus, I am a huge supporter of freedom of thought and freedom of speech.
 Freedom of thought includes the right of all human beings to refer to whatever belief system they consider as valid (what valid is, that’s another topic).
-Furthermore, one is entitled to act upon one’s belief – receive information, be in touch with others that share the specific belief system, engage in common actions and maybe even try to convey the message towards people outside the main belief group.
-As you’ve probably noticed, this kind of right (like anything that has to do with assertiveness) revolves around the individual and relations are created based on similarities and shared purpose.
-However, we all step outside the circle so to speak and come in contact with various people whose views on life do not resemble our own.
+Furthermore, one is entitled to act upon one’s belief – receive information, be in touch with others that share the specific belief system, engage in common actions and maybe even try to convey the message to people outside the main belief group.
+As you’ve probably noticed, this kind of right (like anything that has to do with assertiveness) revolves around the individual, and relations are created based on similarities and shared purpose.
+However, we all step outside the circle so to speak, and come in contact with various people whose views on life do not resemble our own.

 Studies have shown that humans have an innate tendency towards punishing individuals that are different from ourselves – even when it comes to rather trivial criteria – as you can see in this video I’ve posted last year on my social media pages, regarding research conducted by Karen Wynn, Ph.D., and Paul Bloom, Ph.D from Yale University, on the origins of morality.

 So what happens then?
 Or, to be more specific on the intent of my question, what should happen when we encounter people that do not share our beliefs?